Border control: China

-More generally, authorities in mainland China maintain a system of residency registration known as hukou (户口 (household individual)), by which government permission is needed to formally change one's place of residence.
-It is enforced with identity cards.
-This system of internal border control measures effectively limited internal migration before the 1980s but subsequent market reforms caused it to collapse as a means of migration control.
-An estimated 150 to 200 million people are part of the "blind flow" and have unofficially migrated, generally from poor, rural areas to wealthy, urban ones.
+More generally, authorities in mainland China maintain a system of residency registration known as hukou (户口 (household individual)), by which government permission is needed to change one's place of residence formally.
+It is enforced using identity cards.
+This system of internal border control measures effectively limited internal migration before the 1980s, but subsequent market reforms caused it to collapse as a means of migration control.
+An estimated 150 to 200 million people are part of the "blind flow" and have unofficially migrated, generally from poor rural areas to wealthy urban areas.
 However, unofficial residents are often denied official services such as education and medical care and are sometimes subject to both social and political discrimination.
-In essence, the denial of social services outside an individual's registered area of residence functions as an internal border control measure geared toward dissuading migration within the mainland.
+In essence, the denial of social services outside an individual's registered area of residence serves as an internal border control measure aimed at dissuading migration within the mainland.

 Bhutan

 Meanwhile, in Bhutan, accessible by road only through India, there are interior border checkpoints (primarily on the Lateral Road) and, additionally, certain areas require special permits to enter, whilst visitors not proceeding beyond the border city of Phuentsholing do not need permits to enter for the day (although such visitors are de facto subject to Indian visa policy since they must proceed through Jaigaon).
-Individuals who are not citizens of India, Bangladesh, or the Maldives must obtain both their visa and any regional permits required through a licensed tour operator prior to arriving in the country.
-Citizens of India, Bangladesh, and the Maldives may apply for regional permits for restricted areas online.
+Individuals who are not citizens of India, Bangladesh, or the Maldives must obtain both their visa and any regional permits required through a licensed tour operator before arriving in the country.
+Citizens of India, Bangladesh, and the Maldives may apply online for regional permits to restricted areas.

 Malaysia

 Another example is the Malaysian states of Sabah and Sarawak, which have maintained their own border controls since joining Malaysia in 1963.
-The internal border control is asymmetrical; while Sabah and Sarawak impose immigration control on Malaysian citizens from other states, there is no corresponding border control in Peninsular Malaysia, and Malaysians from Sabah and Sarawak have unrestricted right to live and work in the Peninsular.
-For social and business visits less than three months, Malaysian citizens may travel between the Peninsular, Sabah and Sarawak using the Malaysian identity card (MyKad) or Malaysian passport, while for longer stays in Sabah and Sarawak they are required to have an Internal Travel Document or a passport with the appropriate residential permit.
+The internal border control is asymmetrical: while Sabah and Sarawak impose immigration controls on Malaysian citizens from other states, there is no corresponding border control in Peninsular Malaysia, and Malaysians from Sabah and Sarawak have an unrestricted right to live and work in the Peninsular.
+For social and business visits of less than three months, Malaysian citizens may travel between the Peninsular, Sabah, and Sarawak using the Malaysian identity card (MyKad) or Malaysian passport, while for longer stays in Sabah and Sarawak, they are required to have an Internal Travel Document or a passport with the appropriate residential permit.

 North Korea

 The most restrictive internal border controls are in North Korea.
-Citizens are not allowed to travel outside their areas of residence without explicit authorisation, and access to the capital city of Pyongyang is heavily restricted.
+Citizens are not allowed to travel outside their areas of residence without explicit authorisation, and access to the capital city, Pyongyang, is heavily restricted.
 Similar restrictions are imposed on tourists, who are only allowed to leave Pyongyang on government-authorised tours to approved tourist sites.